-When the device is in unlock bypass mode, the UNLOCK BYPASS BLOCK ERASE (80/30h) command can be used to erase one memory block.
+When the device is in unlock bypass mode, the UNLOCK BYPASS BLOCK ERASE (80/30h) command can be used to erase one or more memory blocks at a time.
 The command requires two bus WRITE operations instead of six using the standard BLOCK ERASE command.
 The final bus WRITE operation latches the address of the block and starts the program/erase controller.